 - Use the double boiler method, where you place the glass bowl with the ingredients on top of a pot of boiling water.
 The glass bowl should be heat-friendly.

 - DO NOT USE A METAL BOWL; this will result in a greenish-coloured curd or metallic taste.
-NEVER COOK IT ON DIRECT HEAT.
+NEVER COOK IT ON DIRECT HEAT, and NEVER STOP WHISKING WHILE THE CURD IS ON HEAT.
 Use the double boiler method.

-- Put the egg the last ingredients and whisk quickly so that the eggs don't scramble.
+- Put the egg with the last ingredients and whisk quickly so the eggs don't scramble.
 Or mix everything except the butter before putting it over the heat.

-- Use fresh lemon juice and zest for a vibrant yellow colour.
+- Use fresh lemon juice and zest for a vibrant yellow color.
 Don't use bottled lemon juice.

-- If your curd isn't slightly thick after whisking for 10 minutes, add the heat.
+- Add heat if your card isn't slightly thick after whisking for 10 minutes.
 Even if it doesn't get thick, do not fret.
 It will thicken in the refrigerator,

 Homemade Lemon Curd